eddroid/Git-intro-Jr-Devs/README.md

 If you don't have one, you'll need to create a GitHub account, visit the original page (https://github.com/ejonelunas/Git-intro-Jr-Devs) and click on the `Fork` button in the upper right corner.

 Once you have a copy of the repo in your own account, link it to the directory on your computer.
+Replace `YOUR_USERNAME` with your GitHub username.
 ```sh
 git remote add fork https://github.com/YOUR_USERNAME/Git-intro-Jr-Devs.git
 ```

 Upload your changes to your fork (your copy on GitHub).
 ```sh